 Special thanks and deepest appreciation goes to Richard Wilson, Virginia Baker, Paul Lee, Richard Senior, Felicity Chadwick-Histed, Jonathan & Katrina Frey, John Jeavons, Dennis Tamura, Fred Marshall, Bernard Taper, Mark Taper, Raymond Chavez, Kathleen Acacia Downs, Linda Maslow, Elisabeth Remak-Honnef, Robert Howard and The Institute For Man & Nature.

-Also, deep appreciation and thanks goes to James Ast, Allan Balliett, Beth Benjamin, Margot Bergman, Rod Blackhirst, Erin Bridges, Janet Britt, Dot Brovarney, Martha Brown, Michael Campbell, Dan Crebbin, Robert & John Cunnan, Tom Cuthbertson, Will David, Stephen & Gloria Decater, John de Graaf, Anne Easley, Agaja Enahoro, Gus Evans, David Field, Timothy Fisher, John Fiske, Mark Feedman, Rachel Freudenburg, Robert Gilbert, Bob Gow, Jim Hair, Stephanie V. Holt, Paul Jackson, Bart Johnson, Lawrence Hershman, John Hoskyns-Abrahall, Gregory Hudson, Stephen Kaffka, Keith Keating, Alan Korn, Betsy Lehrfeld, Elizabeth Lennard, Avis Licht, Emily Mattison, Dan McGuire, Linda J. McKinnis, Teresa Mora, Hilmar Moore, Jim Mulligan, Bob Gow, Jim Nelson, Gregg Novotny, Tom Palley, Betty Peck, James Pewtherer, Warren Pierce, Carolyn Robertson, Kathleen Sheridan, Page & Eloise Smith, Samantha Smith, Steve Stombler, Michael Stusser, Christopher & Stephanie Tebbutt, Eric Thiermann, Jim Turner, Freya von Moltke, Helmuth Caspar von Moltke, David Worden, Alice Warrick, Jacqueline Welch, Sherry Wildfeuer, Al Wilkins and John Wilson.
+Also, deep appreciation and thanks goes to James Ast, Allan Balliett, Beth Benjamin, Margot Bergman, Rod Blackhirst, Erin Bridges, Janet Britt, Dot Brovarney, Martha Brown, Michael Campbell, Dan Crebbin, Robert & John Cunnan, Tom Cuthbertson, Will David, Stephen & Gloria Decater, John de Graaf, Anne Easley, Agaja Enahoro, Gus Evans, David Field, Timothy Fisher, John Fiske, Mark Feedman, Rachel Freudenburg, Robert Gilbert, Bob Gow, Jim Hair, Stephanie V. Holt, Paul Jackson, Bart Johnson, Lawrence Hershman, John Hoskyns-Abrahall, Gregory Hudson, Stephen Kaffka, Keith Keating, Alan Korn, Betsy Lehrfeld, Elizabeth Lennard, Avis Licht, Dan McGuire, Linda J. McKinnis, Teresa Mora, Hilmar Moore, Jim Mulligan, Bob Gow, Jim Nelson, Gregg Novotny, Tom Palley, Betty Peck, James Pewtherer, Warren Pierce, Carolyn Robertson, Kathleen Sheridan, Page & Eloise Smith, Samantha Smith, Steve Stombler, Michael Stusser, Christopher & Stephanie Tebbutt, Eric Thiermann, Jim Turner, Freya von Moltke, Helmuth Caspar von Moltke, David Worden, Alice Warrick, Jacqueline Welch, Sherry Wildfeuer, Al Wilkins and John Wilson.

 And most of all, thank you to the soul who gave us all so very much,